grapa-dev/grapa/maintainers/IMPLEMENTATION/GRAPA_FORMULA_EXECUTION_ANALYSIS.md

 ## Overview

-This document captures a comprehensive analysis of all available formula execution mechanisms in Grapa, conducted to determine the optimal approach for implementing formula fields in GrapaDB2.
+This document captures a comprehensive analysis of all available formula execution mechanisms in Grapa, conducted to determine the optimal approach for implementing formula fields in GrapaDBX.
 The analysis covers compilation, evaluation, threading, callbacks, and version compatibility considerations.

 ## Core Grapa Execution Mechanisms